Meet our JSD Students and Candidates

 Research: Jorge is interested in the way in which law deals with and resolves conflicts of values.
 Particularly, he is interested in researching new challenges to democratic practices, like the proliferation of disinformation, that require us to adjust preconceptions about how human rights and democratic processes operate as reciprocal limits and conditions to each other.

 His doctoral dissertation aims to explore the role that moral remainders should have when choosing between methodologies to adjudicate conflicts between freedom of speech and the right to reputation.
-Particularly, it aims to contribute to the development of decision rules, procedures, standards of argumentation, and evidence rules that show greater respect for reputation, while simultaneously allowing robust deliberation to take place and the citizenry to be adequately informed.
+It aims to contribute to the development of decision rules, procedures, standards of argumentation, and evidence rules that show greater respect for reputation, while simultaneously allowing robust deliberation to take place and the citizenry to be adequately informed.

 Contact Information: jorge.gaxiola@nyu.edu